Welcome to Acme. We're glad you're here.

 Fix #7 — Explicit Before/After in body.
 Contrast is structural and visible at first scroll.

-Read the documentation
+Read the getting started guide

 6